 The proposed text amendment updates the detached ADU building form standards in all zone districts with specific variations by zoning context.
 Generally, the Urban context will see a relaxation of regulations, with a focus on removing barriers.
 The Urban Edge context has considerations for its unique lots, with and without alleys.
 In the Suburban neighborhood context, the amendment creates new zone districts that are sensitive to common features of Suburban areas, such as shallower lots without alleys.
 Proposed rules for the Urban, Urban Edge and Suburban neighborhood contexts are summarized below.
-Note that the ADUs in Denver text amendment also proposed updated rules for other neighborhood contexts (General Urban, Urban Center, Industrial, Master Planned) consistent with the overall approach to allow greater flexibility in areas with a more intense existing pattern of development.
+Note that the ADUs in Denver text amendment also proposes updated rules for other neighborhood contexts (General Urban, Urban Center, Industrial, Master Planned) consistent with the overall approach to allow greater flexibility in areas with a more intense existing pattern of development.

 The Urban context has seen the majority (77%) of the ADUs built to date, even though these are some of the smallest lots in the city with an average lot size of 5,800 sf.
-Added flexibility is needed on the smallest lots, those that are less than 40' in width, to enable a feasible and livable square footage of an ADU while also accommodating space for parking in a garage.
-Larger lots have enough width to accommodate comfortably-sized ADUs, and the new regulations won't differ much from what is allowed today.
+Added flexibility is needed on lots that are less than 40' in width, to enable livable square footage for an ADU while also accommodating space for parking in a garage.

-The Urban Context will allow for a full two stories at up to 24' in height, which will allow the second story to have the same square footage as the first story.
-The rear setback will be 5' when a garage door is present on the alley or 0' without a garage door, which is the same as the current garage allowance.
-On lots greater than 40' wide, the regulations will remain as is with a side setback of 5' and a bulk-plane starting point of 10'.
-On narrower lots, side setbacks will be more flexible at 3', and the bulk-plane starting point will be raised to 12'.
-These changes will allow for more habitable space in the ADU where ceilings are at least 6' high.
+in the Urban Context, the proposed text amendment would allow for a two stories at up to 24' in height, which will allow the second story to have the same square footage as the first story (existing regulations require the second story to have less square footage than the first story).
+The rear setback would be 5' when a garage door is present on the alley or 0' without a garage door, which is the same as the current garage allowance.
+On lots greater than 40' wide, the regulations would remain as is with a side setback of 5' and a bulk-plane starting point of 10'.
+On narrower lots, side setbacks would be more flexible at 3', and the bulk-plane starting point would be raised to 12'.
+These changes would allow for more habitable space in the ADU where ceilings are at least 6' high.

 The Urban Edge context is essentially a mix of Urban and Suburban lot conditions.
-This context has a unique approach for lots with public alleys and lots without public alleys with different regulations for each.
+In this context, the text amendment proposes a unique approach for lots with public alleys and lots without public alleys with different regulations for each.

 Lots with public alley access.
 For lots with alleys, the regulations will be closer to the Urban context standards.
-The maximum height will be two stories and 24' with a 5' rear setback and side setbacks that match the minimum setbacks required for the primary structure.
-On narrower lots, the bulk plane starting point will be raised to 12' to allow for more habitable space in the ADU where ceilings are at least 6' high.
+The maximum height would be two stories and 24' with a 5' rear setback and side setbacks that match the minimum setbacks required for the primary structure.
+On narrower lots, the bulk plane starting point would be raised to 12' to allow for more habitable space in the ADU where ceilings are at least 6' high.